mtfourre/PrettyPrintable/README.md

-DISCLAIMER: In its current state, this module may result in crashes when attempting to print Swift types.
-It is best used in conjunction with Objective-C objects (e.g. CoreData models) which are already limited to using key value compliant types.

 # PrettyPrintable
 Protocol which allows adopters to retrieve a pretty string representation (`description`) of themselves rather than the default Swift object notation